jefftune/General/Tango_Card_Service_API.md

 <a name="incorporate_tango_card"></a>
 ## Incorporate the Tango Card ##
-Tango Card API allows you to incorporate the innovative the Tango Card into your reward, loyalty, and engagement applications.
+The Tango Card Service API allows you to incorporate the innovative Tango Card directly into your reward, loyalty, and engagement applications.

 Tango Card is the “exactly what you want” gift card and allows the recipient to use their value exactly how they want – they can select a premier gift card, they can divide their value among Brands, they can use some today and save the rest for another day.
 They can also donate to a non-profit organization.